Absorbing/laravel-flatmodel-csv/README.md

 Writable models can be modified and saved back to the file using `flush()` or `save()` if `$autoFlush` is disabled by using `false`.

-> [!IMPORTANT]
-> Models in stream mode cannot be written back to the file and are read-only.
-If an attempt is made to write to a model
-> implementing stream mode, a `StreamWriteException` will be thrown.

 ```php
 $model = new CsvModel;